typed-ember/glint/README.md

 #### Import Paths

 In order for GlimmerX entities to be interpretable by Glint, you currently need to use Glint-specific import paths for `@glimmerx/modifier`, `@glimmerx/helper` and `@glimmerx/component`.
+Note that [this is not a long-term restriction](#environment-re-exports), but a temporary workaround for the current state of the ecosystem.

 | Vanilla GlimmerX      | GlimmerX + Glint                        |
 | --------------------- | --------------------------------------- |